almostdutch/intel-MKL-wrapper-for-CORR-CONV/README.md

 # intel-MKL-wrapper-for-CORR-CONV
-A simple to use wrapper for intel MKL correlation and convolution operations
+A simple to use wrapper for intel MKL correlation and convolution operations.
+Two examples are provided in src directory.